jonathanstull/NationalParkSystem.API/README.md

   2. A code editor like VSCode or Atom to view or edit the codebase

 * Download/clone instructions
-  1. Download this repository onto your computer by clicking the 'code' button
+  1. Download this repository onto your computer by clicking the 'code' button in the GitHub repository
   2. Open the project folder.

 * Open via Bash/GitBash: